- Iranian-American writer, scholar of religious studies, and television host

 Shortly after Aslan’s tweet of June 3, CNN canceled his Believer series.

 In January 2019, while the media were savaging a group of openly pro-life, pro-Trump high-school students from Kentucky who recently had been accosted in Washington, D.C. by a Native American activist and group of black anti-Semites, Aslan called for violence against the student most prominently featured in circulating videos of the incident.
+For instance, he tweeted: “Honest question.
+Have you ever seen a more punchable face than this kid’s?”
 In response, conservative scholar Dinesh D’Souza tweeted: “Calls for violence against a kid?
 And for the crime of standing there while being harangued!”
 Aslan, in turn, doubled down by saying that he wanted to assault D’Souza: “I’d prefer to punch your face if that’s a possibility, felon.”

 For additional information on Reza Aslan, click here.